 To accept being ghosted:

 - Stop Google searching – yes, put down your phone as soon as you’ve read this post.
 Don’t research if ghosters come back.
+Why would you want someone who doesn’t respect you enough to communicate properly back in your life?

 - Separate your personal issues from theirs.
 If you feel you’re too open or insecure, work on that internally.
 Do not link anyone to how you feel about yourself.